sg3956/ETF_Analysis/README.md

 # ETF_Analysis

-This program aims to create a database to measure the performance of an ETF including 4 stocks with tricker symobols PYPL,GOST, GS,and SQ from 2016 to 2020.
-The program uses Voila library in addition to Python and SQL to conduct analysis while providing interactive dashboards.
+This program aims to create a database to measure the performance of an ETF including 4 stocks with tricker symobols PYPL,GOST, GS, and SQ from 2016 to 2020.
+The program uses Voila library in addition to Python and SQL to conduct the analysis and display interactive dashboards.

 ---